Building

 Don’t get lost in translation!
 How to understand home building language – Part 2

 Building terminology can be a bit bewildering at first.
-But this next instalment of simple explanations of some of the more common building terms will help get you on the road to better understanding your home build.
+For a smooth build process, our guide will discuss common building terms will help get you on the road to better understanding your home build.

 Council and developer requirements